 How can I find out the details of my pet’s microchip?

-If you take your pet along to any vet they will be able to scan your pet’s chip and see the details.
+To find the details of your pet’s microchip, take your pet along to any vet; they can scan your pet’s chip with a microchip scanner and see the details.
 Changing the details on your pet’s microchip is not possible, although the record can be changed at the database – you will need to contact directly the database your details are stored on.
 Your vet will be able to help you do this.

 Can a microchip become damaged?

-Because of the minute size of the microchip, they are very difficult to damage and also to remove.
+Because of the minute size, your cat’s or dog’s microchip is challenging to get damaged and removed.
 They are designed to be inserted once and not taken out.
 However, in very rare cases severe damage to your pet’s back and neck to could also cause damage to your pet’s microchip.
 On rare occasions microchips may be rejected by your pet’s body.
-In rare cases we have seen microchips become inactive, but this is incredibly rare.
+In rare cases, we have seen the dogs’ and cats’ microchips become inactive, but this is incredibly rare.

 Can all pets be microchipped?